 In order to better study the role of the subtypes in the clinical course of CD, the researchers went on to look at 201 children who had recently been diagnosed with CD but who had not undergone any treatment or surgery for the condition.
 What they found were the same two subtypes — the subtype with tissue resembling the colon, and the subtype with tissue resembling the ileum (the third portion of the small intestine).
 The two subtypes were linked to very different courses of the disease, with the colon subtype being linked to more gut inflammation, rectal disease, and colon inflammation extreme enough to require surgery.

 What this means for the future of CD treatments is the ability to distinguish the type of CD a patient has, which can help doctors tailor treatment.
+There are many other ways to categorize Crohn’s disease.
 This will likely provide an effective treatment more quickly, which may help prevent damage to the GI tract as well.
 More studies are needed to further establish these two subtypes in larger populations, develop easier diagnostic testing, and further follow the clinical course of each subtype.

 Jennifer Rackley is a nutritionist and mother of three girls.
 Two of her children have dealt with acid reflux disease, food allergies, migraines, and asthma.
 She has a Bachelor of Science in dietetics from Harding University and has done graduate work in public health and nutrition through Eastern Kentucky University.
 In addition to writing for HealthCentral, she does patient consults and serves on the Board of Directors for the Pediatric Adolescent Gastroesophageal Reflux Association.